corkami/pocs/collisions/README.md

 2. get it whitelisted
 3. send `evil.exe`, which has the same MD5.

+In these cases, a Chosen Prefix collision is required if both file formats need to start at offset 0.

 Some examples of polycoll layouts:

 ![pdf-jpg polyglot collision](pics/pdf-jpg.png)